Millions more virus rapid tests, but are results reported?

 “It’s definitely a challenge because now we have to do many more things manually than we were with electronic reporting,” said Kristen Ehresmann, of the Minnesota Department of Health.

-Even before Abbott’s newest rapid tests hit the market last month, undercounting was a concern.
+Even before Abbott’s newest BinaxNOW rapid tests hit the market last month, undercounting was a concern.

 Competitors Quidel and Becton Dickinson have together shipped well over 35 million of their own quick tests since June.
 But that massive influx of tests hasn’t showed up in national testing numbers, which have mostly ranged between 750,000 and 950,000 daily tests for months.